KIHestad/Ctrl-MC/README.md

   * OLED display instead of traditional speedometer, tachometer and warning lights
   * Smart functions, ex: auto turn off indicator lights, not possible to trigger start motor when engine is running
   * Alarm if bike is moved
-* Use standard components compatible with Arduino / ESP32 chip
+* Use standard components
 * Provide a budget friendly solution as an alternative to expensive commercial products

 ## Dev environment info

-The software is developed using Visual Studio Code with PlatformIO The programming language is C++
+The software is developed using Visual Studio Code
+The first prototypes (1 and 2) are using Platform IO, Arduino framework and C++ language
+* Prototype 1 was a first attempt having a display unit and a relay unit using serial communication to send data in between
+* Prototype 2 was a standalone display uninit for testing use of hall sensor for speedometer and IT sensor for rpm meter, one version using ESP32 was made for KI Hestad's Cagiva 750 Elefant, a second version was ported to STM32 microcontroller

 ## Other info